 The Economic Laws of Accumulation

 Accumulation has its own economic laws.
 These are laws which include coercion, power and influence.
 Why do the big companies not pay tax?
 This is part of the economy of accumulation, accumulation is needed too much to pay tax.
 With regards to taxation, accumulation is in charge and not government.
-When accumulation comes to a community as a new company and factory, it can provide benefits bringing jobs and consequences that create a thriving community.
+When accumulation comes to a community as a new company and factory, it can provide benefits bringing jobs and consequences that might create a thriving community.
 To attract the accumulation local government offers the company benefits such as the tax breaks and other perks.
 Supply and demand applies to the products and the lives of the employees but accumulation has its own rules.

 Governments support the System-of-accumulation